deconstructionalism/react-workshops/README.md

 ![](./assets/images/redux-logo-small.png)

 [Redux](https://redux.js.org/) is an architectural pattern for handling the state of an app, which allows for apps to behave in a consistent predictable way, even when scaled up to large size or used in different context.
 While redux itself is just a pattern, `redux` is a package that implements the pattern in a way that can be used with React.
-Redux experience can further elevate a job candidate who already has React under their belt.

 Redux imposes a uni-direction data-flow pattern that encapsulates changes in state and handling of external side-effects in a highly structured way.
 Because of this structure, there is one and only one right way to implement state changes in an app, which makes the app much more easily debuggable, fault tolerant, and scalable.
-Because Redux enforces the more general concepts of immutability and functional programming, having Redux experience can elevate a job candidate even in shops where they implment a different architectural pattern.
+Because Redux enforces the more general concepts of immutability, flux architecture, and functional programming, having Redux experience can elevate a job candidate's hireability even in locations where Redux is not used.

-This set of workshops is designed to allow students with limited or no knowledge of React to be able to understand and implement React on their future projects.
+This set of workshops is designed to allow students with proficiency in React to be able to understand and implement Redux on their future React projects.

 **Additional Prerequisites**
 * proficiency with React